free5ty1e/debianusbfileserver/README.md

 After much experimentation, failure, and frustration, I have devised a reliable way to start up such a USB fileserver with many USB drives attached during startup.
 The solution is to disable the `usbmount` feature (via `/etc/usbmount/usbmount.conf`'s `ENABLED=0` flag) normally, and at the appropriate time during the startup procedure we need to sequence initialization of each drive and then wait a couple seconds before initializing the next drive.

 Once the system (Raspbian Buster, when this was written 2020.11.25) has launched the `/etc/rc.local` service, all of the drives should be available under `/dev/sd?` (type `ls /dev/sd?` to see them).
-So at this point, we want to launch the `sequentialUsbDriveStartup.sh` script.
+So at this point, we want to clear out the symlinks in `/media/` and then launch the `sequentialUsbDriveStartup.sh` script.

 If you (like me!) are also using this USB fileserver as a Plex media server, and one of the USB drives contains your `plexdata` library, then you will want to also `sudo systemctl disable plexmediaserver.service` to disable the Plex server autostart and also add the following to the `rc.local`:  `service plexmediaserver start`